ModExpertCSGTA/kiddion-s-modest-menu-GTA-V/README.md

 To safely exit the **Kiddion's Modest Menu**, close the menu by pressing `F5`, and close the `modestmenu.exe` by using the Task Manager (`Ctrl + Shift + Esc`) or simply closing the window.

+## 🔄 Ongoing Updates
+I will continuously update the mod and its features.
+Please check back regularly for new updates and improvements.